Posted on

 - employees in the University of California system.

-To be considered a white-collar job, an employee must:
+To be considered a white-collar job, you must:

-- spend at least half of their time doing executive, administrative, or professional tasks,
+- spend at least half of your time doing executive, administrative, or professional tasks,

-- regularly use their independent judgment and discretion on the job, and
+- regularly use your independent judgment and discretion on the job, and

 - earn a minimum salary at least twice as high as the applicable minimum hourly wage for full-time work.[1]

-Hospital employees who do not fall into one of these exemptions are classified as non-exempt employees.
+If you are a hospital employee who does not fall into one of these exemptions, you are classified as a non-exempt employee.

 The difference between exempt versus non-exempt classifications is significant.
-Non-exempt workers are protected by both federal law and state law.
-While the Fair Labor Standards Act (FLSA) is a federal employment law that applies across the United States and is enforced by the Department of Labor, California’s labor laws provide stronger protections to workers in the state.
+As a non-exempt worker, you are protected by both federal law and state law.
+While the Fair Labor Standards Act (FLSA) is a federal employment law that applies across the United States and is enforced by the Department of Labor, California’s labor laws provide stronger protections in the state.
 These protections offer:

 - overtime pay,